 I digress, as I tend to do.

-As I mentioned, I had was clueless to the fact that Jay Mohr was a Featured Player, let alone writer, on SNL.
-As someone who put in seventy hour weeks at her first job out of graduate school and even joined my department for a 5k color run while I was at the peak of my physical fitness no less, I identify with the agony of feeling like a perpetual outsider.
+As I mentioned, I was clueless to the fact that Jay Mohr was a Featured Player, let alone writer, on SNL.
+As someone who put in seventy hour weeks at her first job out of graduate school and even joined my department for a 5k color run, I identify with the agony of feeling like a perpetual outsider.
 (Spoiler alert: I burnt out.)
 Jay Mohr used the phrase, “Friends with everyone, but not really friends with anyone.”
-Man, this spoke to me!
+This spoke to me.